supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/01-Explore-Azure-Synapse.md

 ## Review

-In this lab, you have completed the following:
+In this lab, you have accomplished the following:
 - Provision an Azure Synapse Analytics workspace
 - Explore Synapse Studio
 - Ingesting data with a pipeline in Synapse Studio